 And Mr Buffett, don't forget, rarely invests outside his native United States, which to my mind makes this British blue chip -- and its management -- all the more attractive.
 So why not download the report today?
 It's totally free and comes with no further obligation.

-> Tony owns shares in Meggitt, National Grid and Tesco but no other shares mentioned in this article.
-The Motley Fool owns Tesco.
+> Tony owns shares in Smiths Group but not any other shares mentioned in this article.